Backpack Essentials: Don’t let the ticks bite!

 But don’t let your fear of ticks stop you from enjoying your time outdoors.
-I recently interviewed Mhairi McFarlane, director of science and stewardship at the Nature Conservancy of Canada’s (NCC’s) Ontario Region, who shared some advice on how to protect yourself against these tiny, spider-like, egg-shaped creatures.
+Mhairi McFarlane, director of science and stewardship at the Nature Conservancy of Canada’s (NCC’s) Ontario Region, has shared some advice on how to protect yourself against these tiny, spider-like, egg-shaped creatures.

 Tick populations begin to grow, generally, from early spring to summer.
 To reproduce and nurture their eggs, females of all tick species need to consume blood from a bird or mammal, including humans.
 Although ticks can't jump or fly, they can attach themselves to their desired host by waiting on a leaf and climbing onto an individual passing by.

 “This is why you should always wear long pants and tuck them into your socks,” suggests Mhairi.
 “Shirts should also be tucked in.
 Make sure every opening is covered.”

 Whenever you are going outdoors, you should always apply a good-quality bug spray that contains DEET.
 However, to specifically prevent ticks, Mhairi recommends wearing clothing that has been pre-treated with a bug-repellent called permethrin.